 3. Don’t overthink and be accepting

 Keep your past issues aside from your present life.
 If your partner says they have a meeting and will be late today, then accept it instead of overthinking and assuming that they are lying.
 When you assume or imagine things, you are taking a step further towards damaging your relationship.
-Accept them as they are, and if something about their behavior is bothering you, talk to them instead of creating scenarios in your mind.
+Accept them as they are.
+If you find that your partner has given you legitimate reasons to distrust them, then talk it out with them.
+But be careful not to base your opinions on hurts or disappointments from past relationships.

 4. Control yourself, not the relationship

-If you think your partner should stand up to your expectations and your relationship should go your way, you are probably acting on your insecurities and damaging the relationship.
+If you think your partner should live up to your expectations and that your relationship should always go your way, you are probably acting on your insecurities and damaging the relationship.
 A healthy and loving relationship does not involve controlling the partner or the bond but moves at a pace that both the partners are comfortable with.
-Trying to control would only be a bump in your journey together.
+Trying to control would only be a bump in the road on your journey together.

 5. Trust your partner and give them their space